|Nutrition Facts (per serving)|

-Roast for 1 hour to 1 hour and 30 minutes, or until the meat registers 165 F in the thickest part of the breast (not touching bone).
+Roast for 1 hour to 1 hour and 30 minutes, or until a thermometer registers 165 F in the thickest part of the breast (not touching bone).
 Let the turkey rest for 10 minutes before carving.

 Make 1/2 recipe of the easy turkey gravy (or the whole recipe if using two split breasts) to go along with the turkey breast, if desired.
 If the drippings don't add enough flavor, add a little chicken base or bouillon granules.
 Or, use a jar of turkey gravy or make it from a packet.

 - Carrots, celery, and onions are a fantastic flavor base for this recipe, but feel free to vary the amounts or use a different type of onion—or use shallots instead.